AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 What's important to note here is that in contrast to the [theory](https://learnopengl.com/PBR/Theory) notes, we pass the roughness parameter directly to these functions; this way we can make some term-specific modifications to the original roughness value.
 Based on observations by Disney and adopted by Epic-Games, the lighting looks more correct squaring the roughness in both the geometry and distribution functions.

-With both functions defined, calculating the NDF and GG term in the reflectance loop is straight forward.
+With both functions defined, calculating the NDF and G term in the reflectance loop is straight forward.

 ```
 float NDF = DistrubutionGGX(N, H, roughness);